 Power Plant Technology

-The Power Plant Technology program is designed to prepare students to enter into skilled positions within the energy industry.
-The associate of applied science degree offers tracks in mechanical, electrical, instrumentation, and radiation protection technology, with a non-licensed operator track in development.
-The program consists of a core common curriculum consistent with energy programs around the state, which provides students with three nationally-recognized credentials.
+The Power Plant Technology program is designed to prepare students to enter skilled positions within the energy industry.
+The associate of applied science degree offers tracks in mechanical maintenance, electrical maintenance, instrumentation and control, and radiation protection technology and non-licensed operations.
+The program consists of a core common curriculum consistent with energy programs around the state, which provides students with two nationally-recognized credentials.